getify/You-Dont-Know-JS/getting-started/ch1.md

 > "Java is to JavaScript as ham is to hamster." --Jeremey Keith, 2009

+## Many Faces

+The term "paradigm" in programming language context refers to a broad (almost universal) mindset and approach to structuring code.
+Within a paradigm, there are myriad variations of style and form that distinguish programs, including countless different libraries and frameworks which leave their unique signature on any given code.

+But no matter what a program's individual style may be, the big picture divisions around paradigms are almost always evident at first glance of any program.

+Examples of typical paradigm-level code distinctions: procedural, object-oriented (OO/classes), and functional (FP).

+Broadly speaking, procedural code is focused on top-down, linear progression through a pre-determined set of operations, collected together in units called procedures.
+OO code typically orients logic and data into units called classes.
+FP code stresses functions (pure computations as opposed to procedures) and the adaptations of functions as values.

+Paradigms are neither right nor wrong.
+They're orientations that guide and mold how programmers approach problems and solutions, how they structure and maintain their code.

+Some languages are heavily slanted toward one paradigm -- C is procedural, Java/C++ are almost entirely class oriented, and Haskell is FP through and through.

+But many languages also support code patterns that can come from, and even mix-n-match from, different paradigms.
+So called "multi-paradigm languages" offer ultimate flexibility.
+In some cases, a single program can even have two or more expressions of these paradigms sitting side-by-side.

+JavaScript is most definitely a multi-paradigm language.
+You can write procedural, class-oriented, or FP-style code, and you can make those decisions on a line-by-line basis instead of being forced into an all-or-nothing choice.

 ## Specification

-I mentioned a moment ago that TC39 -- the technical steering committee that manages JS -- votes on changes to submit to ECMA, the standards body.
+I mentioned earlier that TC39 -- the technical steering committee that manages JS -- votes on changes to submit to ECMA, the standards body.

-The set of syntax and behavior that *is* JavaScript is this ES specification.
+The set of syntax and behavior that *is* JavaScript is defined in the ES specification.

-ES2019 happens to be the 10th numbered specification/revision since JavaScript's inception, so in the specification's official URL as hosted by ECMA, you'll find "10.0":
+ES2019 happens to be the 10th major numbered specification/revision since JavaScript's inception in 1995, so in the specification's official URL as hosted by ECMA, you'll find "10.0":

 https://www.ecma-international.org/ecma-262/10.0/